Happy New Year from the FSU’s staff!

 For instance, FSU member Simon Isherwood won his Employment Tribunal case against West Midlands Trains (WMT), with the judgement handed down in August.
 The rail conductor was dismissed for gross misconduct after asking his wife whether indigenous populations in African countries enjoy ‘black privilege’ following a training session on ‘white privilege’ with around 80 other staff members via Teams.
 He thought he’d disconnected but he hadn’t and one of his colleagues complained.
-Instead of laughing off the complaint, WMT suspended him, subjected him to a lengthy investigation and then dismissed him for ‘gross misconduct’.
+Instead of dismissing the complaint, WMT suspended him, subjected him to a lengthy investigation and then dismissed him for ‘gross misconduct’.

 Simon’s Employment Tribunal hearing took place in May before Judge Stephen Wyeth.
 In addition to paying Simon’s legal fees, the FSU drafted in leading civil rights barrister Paul Diamond to represent him.
 In a landmark victory, Judge Wyeth decided that Mr Isherwood had been unfairly dismissed.
 The judgement reasserted the fact that “freedom of expression, including a qualified right to offend when expressing views and beliefs (in this case on social issues), is a fundamental right in a democratic society”.
-Particularly important in terms of workers’ speech rights was the clear distinction the judgement drew between the public and private sphere, noting that in Simon’s case, “the expression of his private view of the course to his wife in the confines of his own home was not blameworthy or culpable conduct that could amount to contributory conduct”.
+Particularly important in terms of workers’ speech rights was the clear distinction the judgement drew between the public and the private sphere, noting that in Simon’s case, “the expression of his private view of the course to his wife in the confines of his own home was not blameworthy or culpable conduct that could amount to contributory conduct”.